ckd1618/RealTimeNotes_react_django/README.md

 # RealTimeNotes_react_django
-A real time note taking app using websockets that uses react on the frontend and django on the backend
+THIS IS AN EARLY EFFORT, THE FINISHED PRODUCT IS AT THIS REPO: https://github.com/ckd1618/notes A real time note taking app using websockets that uses react on the frontend and django on the backend

 Terminal commands used to create the app: